Beaches, historic cities and castles: Holland by bike with the family

 Overnight in Haarlem

 The first bike ride takes you to the coast.
 A large part of this region of Holland is located below sea level.
 Only natural sand dunes and polders protect the land from potential flooding.
 As soon as you see dunes, you know that the sea is not far away.
 This is the opportunity to go and collect pretty shells, observe the crabs and marine fauna or make beautiful sandcastles!
-Possibility of doing a shorter loop (18 km) around the beautiful city of Haarlem.

 Overnight in Haarlem

-Overnight in Heemskerk
+Overnight in Heemskerk.

-Day 5: from Heemskerk to Amsterdam (45 km)
+Day 5: From Heemskerk to Amsterdam (45 km)

 Cycle in the Zaan valley, famous for its villages with traditional architecture: sheds, wooden houses and wooden and green-painted mills!
 The most beautiful example is in Zaanse Schans, a real open-air museum.
 Take a break to soak up the nostalgic and authentic atmosphere.
-This is an opportunity for young and old to learn more about ancestral know-how: cheese factories, wooden clogs... or gimp in an authentic shaking and creaking windmill!
+This is an opportunity for young and old to learn more about ancestral know-how: cheese making, wooden shoes... or climb up an authentic creaking windmill!
+The route continues through Twiske a wooded leisure area offering various water and outdoor activities, before reaching Amsterdam.

 Overnight in Amsterdam

-Day 7: Amsterdam to Haarlem (27 km)
+Day 7: From Amsterdam to Haarlem (27 km)

 Overnight in Haarlem